RISC-KC/basic_rv32s/guidelines/development_log.md

 x22 being written twice across two cycles is correct.
 But the data is shifted by one cycle, and there’s an extra value that shouldn’t be there.

 Both 0000_0000 and 0000_1000 must be written to x22, but the first write cycle has 0000_0074, second is 0000_0000.
 The third writes 0000_1000 to the next, x23.
 Originally x23 should be 0000_1007.
 0000_1007 even came out correctly from the ALU.
-Hmm…
+Hmm...

 Where did 0000_0074 come from?
 Let’s find it.